Hudrolax/telegram_formatter/docs/architecture.md

 ## Overview

 This project is a lightweight backend service that accepts Markdown text and returns Telegram-compatible HTML message parts.
-It focuses on sanitizing unsupported characters, converting Markdown to Telegram HTML (including custom emoji tags), and splitting messages to Telegram's length limit (counted after entity parsing), with careful handling of code blocks.
+It focuses on sanitizing unsupported characters, formatting embedded JSON into fenced code blocks, converting Markdown to Telegram HTML (including custom emoji tags), and splitting messages to Telegram's length limit (counted after entity parsing), with careful handling of code blocks.

 ## Technology Stack